I want to do a post on the wear ring, it’s purpose, and the symptoms of a damaged one.

 - Always be aware of your surroundings.

-I’ve seen just about anything getting sucked up into the pump of a Watercraft.
-Here is even a picture of someone who sucked up a Lake Map.
-The blue outer ring is actually the wear ring and didn’t take much damage but this little bit of paper can stop any watercraft with or without a wear ring.
+I’ve seen just about everything get sucked up into the pump of a watercraft.
+Below is a picture of someone who sucked up a lake map.
+The blue outer ring is actually the wear ring and didn’t take much damage, but this little bit of paper can stop any watercraft with or without a wear ring.
 So make sure to avoid sucking stuff up.
+That little paper map caused the owner running issues, and needed to be fixed.

 Don’t Flip It!!!

-If you do suck something up the golden rule is to never flip the machine over.
+If you do suck something up, the golden rule is to never flip the PWC over.
 NEVER!

 I don’t know where the idea came from where everyone flips over a jet ski to get to the intake, but it needs to STOP.
-It’s dangerous to do that and if done wrong you can do serious damage to the machine no matter who makes it.
+It’s dangerous to do that and if done wrong you can do serious damage to the machine.

-The best thing to do is to tow it land and put it on a trailer.
+The best thing to do is to tow it to land and put it on a trailer.
 Disconnect the battery and then look at the intake for damage.
+Shine a light from the intake and from the rear to see if you see something stuck or cuts in the wear ring.

 Why Don’t They Put A Screen Over The Intake?